note

 All terrariums need a light source for the plants inside to survive.
 That light source can be sunlight, but it can also be artificial light.
 What’s important is that the light is not direct or too bright or else it might burn the plants inside.

+While figuring out the lighting needs of a terrarium is a very simple process (you’ll soon see), it’s also a very delicate process.
 The only telltale way to know how much light, and what type of light your terrarium needs is to look at the plants inside.
 But if you have lots of terrariums you might not be able to use the same setup for them all, especially if you’re relying on sunlight, and that’s where artificial light kicks in.
 Let’s dig in, I’ll tell you all about it.

 Sunlight 101